Faculty and Staff

 Central booking office requests

-Contact the Central Booking Office for room booking requests under the following categories:
+Please submit a room booking request form for requests that fall under the following categories:

 - Academic/Educational (as per Policy UP9), specifically senior academic leadership events or committees